 While Albury oﬀers the social, cultural and economic beneﬁts of a thriving modern city, it is also known for its leisurely lifestyle, rich history and heritage, natural beauty and tranquillity, parks and gardens and tree-lined streets.
 Located at the centre of the Sydney-Melbourne-Adelaide triangle, Albury is recognised as a leading regional centre with a positive outlook for growth, investment and employment.
 The population of Albury is just over 52,000 and approximately 39,000 people live in neighbouring Wodonga.

 This website presents economic and demographic insights for Albury.
-For further information and assistance in relation to business and investment please contact Albury City Council.
+For further information and assistance in relation to business and investment please contact the Albury Economic Development Team.